sailerseu/Apriori_On_Spark/README.txt

-Our work is on frequent itemset mining on big datasets.
+Our work is on frequent itemset mining for big datasets.

 There are two folders here, Spark, Hadoop and result.
 Spark and Hadoop contain the source code corresponded.